A Bag of PrettyLitter

 Cats are obligate carnivores, meaning that they rely on the nutrients found only in animal products.
 Because of this, they must consume high levels of protein, moderate levels of fat, and minimal carbohydrates.
 Regular carnivores can survive on a diet with less meat, but for cats, this protein is a necessity.

-Because of this, it’s super important to feed your cat a healthy diet.
+Because of this, it’s super important to feed your cat a healthy and balanced diet.
 Not only do animal products contain the protein and fat they need for optimal feline nutrition, but they also contain the right amounts of micronutrients, vitamins, and minerals.
 Cats still channel their inner hunter when they eat every day and need food that fuels their body for correct calorie intake and a healthy weight.

 The Side Effects of a Poor Diet